© Crown copyright 2019

 There are over 7.6 million people of working age in the UK who are disabled or have a health condition.
 There has historically been a large gap between the numbers of disabled people employed compared with non-disabled people.

 The government is committed to halving the disability employment gap.
-Employers have a crucial role to play in this – apart from self-employment, disabled people can only be in employment if employers are willing to employ them.
+Employers have a crucial role to play in this.
+Apart from self-employment, disabled people can only be in employment if employers are willing to employ them.

 DWP has a vital role to play in supporting people with disability or longer term health conditions into or back into work.

-Our policy aims for Disability Confident are to:
+The aims for Disability Confident are to: